JoinMarket Protocol Documentation¶

 Decision Matrix:

-- Use Core if: You run a full node, need full validation
+- Use DescriptorWalletBackend if: You run a full node and want fast ongoing operations (recommended)

 - Use Neutrino if: Limited storage, fast setup, light client needed